 Denver aquarium unequipped to handle piranha attacks or reporter queries

 For some context, my family and I stopped by the aquarium this weekend.
 Besides the exorbitant entry fees and shameless retail schlock, one thing stood out: The piranha exhibit.
 Dozens of the beady-eyed, razor-toothed little buggers swim menacingly around in their tank, separated from attendees by a glass divider -- one that ends a mere six feet or so off the ground.
 On the other side, just a few inches below the edge, it's open water.
-Piranha-filled open water.

 Now, I consider myself a reasonable person.
 I usually don't have the desire to stick my finger in a socket or lick frozen flagpoles.
 But I have to admit that, deep down, I had a sick little urge to dip my hand, or maybe just a pinky, over the glass, just to see if, as promised by endless cartoons and adventure movies, my appendage would be reduced within moments to a blur of rabid fish and bloody bone.
 Sort of like this:

 Get the This Week's Top Stories Newsletter